materialsproject/docs/docs/user-guide/nanoporous-explorer.md

 * Pore Limiting Diameter (PLD): Is defined as the smallest opening along the pore that a molecule needs to cross in order to diffuse through this material.
 This quantity is also know as the largest free sphere.
 Reported in units of Å.
 * Largest Cavity Diameter (LCD): Is defined as the largest opening along the pore.
 This quantity is also known as the largest included sphere.
 Reported in units of Å.
 * Void Fraction: Is defined as the fraction of the unit cell volume that is accessible to specific molecule.
 All the values have been so far computed for a $\ce{CH4}$ molecule using a sphere of radius 1.645 Å.
 * Accessible Surface Area: Is defined as the surface area that a sorbate molecule can access inside the pores of a material.
 It is computed using the method by Düren et al. [^22].
-All the values have been so far computed for a $\ce{CH4}$ molecule using a sphere of radius 1.645 Å. Reported in units of $m^2/\text{cm}^3$
+All the values have been so far computed for a $\ce{CH4}$ molecule using a sphere of radius 1.645 Å. Reported in units of $\text{m}^2/\text{cm}^3$

-All the pore descriptors have been calculated using the open source software [Zeo++](http://www.maciejharanczyk.info/Zeopp/about.html)
+All the pore descriptors have been calculated using the open source software [Zeo++](http://www.maciejharanczyk.info/Zeopp/about.html).
+Recently, this software was used to generate fingerprints to evaluate similarity of porous structures.[^23]

 ### P-XRD Patterns
 Simulated powder X-ray diffraction (PXRD) patterns derived from crystallographic data are provided for nanoporous materials.
 PXRD is a widely used technique for characterizing solid materials.
 The scattering of X-rays from atoms produces a diffraction pattern, which contains information about the atomic arrangement within the crystal.
-Therefore, the PXRD pattern can serve as the fingerprint to identify the phase and structure of a solid materials [^23].
+Therefore, the PXRD pattern can serve as the fingerprint to identify the phase and structure of a solid materials [^24].
 PXRD pattern of a solid material is commonly recorded using a diffractometer.
 The results can be used to determine phase composition, unit cell lattice parameters, crystal structure, Texture/Orientation and crystalline size.

 ## Authors